get-crypto/rub/doc/tor.md

-# TOR SUPPORT IN DASH CORE
+# TOR SUPPORT IN RUB CORE

-It is possible to run Dash Core as a Tor onion service, and connect to such services.
+It is possible to run Rub Core as a Tor onion service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.

 ## Compatibility

-- Starting with version 20.0, Dash Core only supports Tor version 3 hidden services (Tor v3).
-Tor v2 addresses are ignored by Dash Core and neither relayed nor stored.
+- Starting with version 20.0, Rub Core only supports Tor version 3 hidden services (Tor v3).
+Tor v2 addresses are ignored by Rub Core and neither relayed nor stored.

 - Tor removed v2 support beginning with version 0.4.6.

-## How to see information about your Tor configuration via Dash Core
+## How to see information about your Tor configuration via Rub Core

-There are several ways to see your local onion address in Dash Core:
+There are several ways to see your local onion address in Rub Core:
 - in the "Local addresses" output of CLI `-netinfo`
 - in the "localaddresses" output of RPC `getnetworkinfo`
 - in the debug log (grep for "AddLocal"; the Tor address ends in `.onion`)